ArthurClemens/polythene/lib/header-panel/header-panel.md

 ## TODO

-* Mode `cover`: The panel covers the whole `header-panel` including the header.
+* Test and document: Mode `cover`: The panel covers the whole `header-panel` including the header.
 This allows user to style the panel in such a way that the panel is partially covering the header.
-* Remove scroll listener on detach
-* To have the content fits to the main area, use fit attribute.
+* Test and document: To have the content fits to the main area, use fit attribute.
 * Check: If you want to use other than toolbar for the header, add 'header' class to that element.